dscherbak/rapid-response-katas/functional-requirements.md

     (Wildlife Insights, TrapTagger, or Trapper)
   - Focus on the scale of dozens of cameras and hundreds of users.
   - Consider open-source software and tools to minimize licensing costs.
+  - Design the system to handle a potential increase in users and data as the user base grows.

-### Long-term
+### Mid-term
   #### Platform
-  - Design the system to handle a potential increase in users and data as the user base grows.
   - Store user-captured images and videos securely.
-  - Implement a community forum or social features to connect enthusiasts.
   - Integrate with mapping services to show the location of identified animals.
   - Provide information on animal habitats.
-  - Store identification results locally and synchronize when online.
+  - Store identification results locally (on the camera) and synchronize when online.

+### Long-term
+  #### Platform
+  - Implement a community forum or social features to connect enthusiasts.